 Whether you’ re a couple or not, this weekend before St. Valentine’s day in Tuscany reserves a lot of sweet surprises indeed!

 About Cristina Romeo

 Born in Florence at the end of the fabulous '70s, has always lived in the famous "cradle of Renaissance".
 She's in love with her homeland, but also like travelling.
-Is married and mum of a lovely 2 year old girl, to whom she hopes to convey all the passion for their precious and wonderful Tuscany.
+Is married and mum of a lovely little girl, to whom she hopes to convey all the passion for their precious and wonderful Tuscany.